-School of Nursing Incomplete Grade Policy and Policy for Change of Grade The Incomplete Grade Policy and Policy for
+School of Nursing Incomplete Grade Policy and Policy for Change of Grade

-Change of Grade, above, apply to students in the School of Nursing, with the following exceptions: Students taking the Nursing Role and Scope or Leadership in Nursing course who do not earn a score of 90% or higher on the ATI Comprehensive Predictor Exam on either their first, second or third attempt, will receive an incomplete grade for the course and be scheduled for remediation through the campus and ATI services during the subsequent quarter.
-Upon completion of remediation, the student will retake the ATI Comprehensive Predictor Exam.
-Students who achieve a score of 90% or higher will receive a grade change.
-Students who score below 90% on the ATI Comprehensive Predictor Exam will fail the course and be scheduled to repeat Nursing Role and Scope or Leadership in Nursing (as
+The Incomplete Grade Policy and Policy for Change of Grade, above, apply to students in the School of Nursing, with the following exceptions:

+In order for a student to complete and receive a final passing grade in the programmatic coursework delivering two proctored NCLEX Comprehensive Prediction exams, the student must earn a 95% or higher probability in the Associate Degree in Nursing Program or a 92% or higher probability in the Practical Nursing Program on the ATI Comprehensive Predictor Exam on their second attempt.
+A student failing to receive a 95% (ADN) or 92% (PN) or higher probability on their second attempt will receive an incomplete grade for the course and be scheduled for remediation through the campus and/or ATI services during the subsequent quarter.
+Upon completion of remediation, the student will attempt a third ATI Comprehensive Predictor Exam or its equivalent, Students who achieve a score of 95% (ADN) or higher or 92% (PN) or higher or an equivalent measurement deemed by the College will receive a grade change.
-This policy applies to the following courses:

-- NUR 2820 Nursing Role & Scope (FL)

-- NU232 Nursing Role & Scope (IL)

-- .
-NU280 Leadership in Nursing (WI)

-- NU295 Leadership in Nursing (MN)
+Students who score below 95% (ADN) or 92% (PN) on the ATI Comprehensive Predictor Exam or its equivalent measurement, will fail the course and be scheduled to repeat the course required in the following academic quarter and complete an academic success plan that includes opportunities for individualized remediation.